Mission Statement

 Records maintained by any public municipal library, the Maine State Library, the Law and Legislative Reference Library and libraries of the University of Maine System and the Maine Maritime Academy that contain information relating to the identity of a library patron relative to the patron’s use of books or other materials at the library are confidential.
 Those records may only be released with the express written permission of the patron involved or as the result of a court order.

 Accordingly, library staff members are not authorized to discuss library records with anyone other than the cardholder, nor are they allowed to release your private information without a court order.
 Minors are afforded the same privacy rights as adults.
+These privacy practices shall also apply to any individuals or organizations that are working with the library on any event or project, such as co-sponsorship of events.

 Mailing list